 Remember: Having your cat microchipped might be a mandatory regulation in your country, but unfortunately, this won’t be enough in case kitty runs away.

-In comparison with a microchip, having a GPS cat tracking collar attached to your feline’s neck will definitely help you to find your cat, in case she gets lost.
+But along with a microchip, having a GPS cat tracking collar attached to your feline’s neck will definitely help you to find your cat, in case she gets lost.
 And in real-time!
 So keep your kitty safe with both a microchip, and a GPS tracker.

 Can a GPS tracker help me find my lost cat?

-However, with the help of the GPS cat tracker, they were able to actively search for and be reunited with their fur-baby in no time.
+However, with the help of their GPS cat tracker, they were able to actively search for and be reunited with their fur-baby in no time.
 Check out the story below from one grateful cat tracker user:

 What about Bluetooth trackers for cats?